-With addition of capacity to the market, and the aforementioned shift to claimsmade policies, the difficulties of the 1970s abated and was replaced by a soft market for the first half of the 1980s.
+With additional capacity in the market, and the aforementioned shift to claims-made policies, the difficulties of the 1970s abated and were replaced by a soft market for the first half of the 1980s.
 The shift in market structure away from larger, diversified insurers, however, seems to have been permanent.
-By 1986, six of the top 10 medical malpractice insurers were provider-owned and market concentration was somewhat less, with the top 10 companies holding 56%.
-One exception to this shift was The St. Paul Companies, Inc. The St. Paul is a diversified shareholderowned insurance company and grew from 11% of the nationwide market in 1976 to 21% in 1986.11 Taking this company out of the situation gives a view of a more pronounced splintering of the market.
+By 1986, six of the top 10 medical malpractice insurers were provider-owned and market concentration was somewhat less, with the top 10 companies holding 56% of the market.
+One exception to this shift was The St. Paul Companies, Inc. The St. Paul is a diversified shareholder-owned insurance company and grew from 11% of the nationwide market in 1976 to 21% in 1986.22 Taking this company out of the situation gives a view of a more pronounced splintering of the market.
 The total market share of numbers two through 10 on the list of top insurers dropped from 51% of the market in 1976 to only 36% of the market in 1986.

-The market cycle turned again in 1985-86 and problems arose that bear many of the hallmarks of the current situation, including reports of physician work stoppages and problems with access to care.
+The market cycle turned again in 1985-1986 and problems arose that bear many of the hallmarks of the situation in the early 2000s, including reports of physician work stoppages and problems with access to care.
 This situation was broader than just physicians or healthcare liability insurance and included difficulties in access to many other forms of liability insurance.
 In healthcare, larger providers, such as hospitals and nursing homes, were more severely affected than individual physicians.
-The market response was again the formation of new smaller insurance companies to serve the market.
-These new companies, however, were not just more traditional mutual insurance companies, but also a large number of captive insurers.12 Many of these captive insurers were located offshore in such locales as the Cayman Islands and thus operated outside of the U.S. tax and regulatory system.
-The offshore nature of these entities makes it difficult to develop exact information about the size and scope of this market, but overall growth has been significant.
-One of the captives that is not offshore, Health Care Indemnity, a captive of the HCA hospital chain, grew over seven-fold from 1993-1994 to become the fourth largest medical malpractice insurer at the time.13
+The market response was again the formation of new smaller insurance companies.
+These new companies, however, were not just more traditional mutual insurance companies, but also a large number of captive insurers.23 Many of these captive insurers were located offshore in such locales as the Cayman Islands and thus operated outside of the U.S. tax and regulatory system.
+The offshore nature of these entities makes it difficult to ascertain reliably the size and scope of this market, but overall growth has been significant.
+One of the captives that was not offshore, Health Care Indemnity, a captive of the HCA hospital chain, grew over seven-fold from 1993 to 1994 to become the fourth largest medical malpractice insurer at the time.24